hwixley/hwixley/README.md

 <br>

 ### My GitHub work accounts:
-Internship as a Full Stack Web Developer at freetobook: <a href="https://github.com/hwixley-freetobook">@hwixley-freetobook</a>
+Internship as a Full Stack Developer at freetobook: <a href="https://github.com/hwixley-freetobook">@hwixley-freetobook</a>